knative/eventing/docs/broker/filtering.md

 Only supports matching on type and source, not subject or other fields.
 The result of the filter is unclear due to implicit composition, same as [Multiple top-level filters](#multiple-top-level-filters).

+## Open Questions

+### Evaluation error handling

+Should the filter fail open (accept) or fail closed (reject)?
+How should evaluation errors be surfaced to the user?